On the impact of the supernova subsamples in reducing the Hubble tension: Analysis

 \subsection{Matching effect on the estimated parameters}

-To investigate whether a better overall match of all $c$, $x_{1}$, log($M/M_{\odot}$) and log(sSFRyr) distributions between the calibration and HF subsamples affects the estimated $H_{0}$, $M_{B}$, $\alpha$, $\beta$, $\Delta_{host}$ and $\sigma_{int}$, we performed a linear regression between the obtained parameters and the logarithm of their corresponding $p_{MD}$.
-In addition, we analyzed the median values of these parameters considering only subsamples with $p_{MD}$ above 0.05, 0.1, 0.2, 0.3, and 0.4, as illustrated in the left panel of Figure \ref{fig:medianH0_cal} for the $H_{0}$ case.
+To investigate whether a better overall match of all $c$, $x_{1}$, log($M/M_{\odot}$) and log(sSFRyr) distributions between the calibration and HF subsamples affects the estimated $H_{0}$, $M_{B}$, $\alpha$, $\beta$, $\Delta_{host}$ and $\sigma_{int}$, we performed a linear regression between the obtained parameters and the logarithm of their corresponding $p_{MD}$ using \textsc{linmix} \cite{Kelly_2007} to account for parameter uncertainties in the fit.
+In addition, we analyzed the median values of these parameters considering only subsamples with $p_{MD}$ above 0.05, 0.1, 0.2, 0.3, and 0.4, as illustrated in the Figure \ref{fig:medianH0_cal} for the $H_{0}$ case.
 While the median values of the considered parameters across subsamples with different $p$-value thresholds remain consistent within their uncertainties, the linear regression analysis reveals statistically significant slopes not only for $H_{0}$ which decreases with better subsample matching, but also for other parameters, as shown in Table \ref{tab:slopes}.

 If distinct SN Ia subpopulations exist, characterized by their stretch \citep[e.g.,][]{10.1093/mnras/stad2590,Ginolin_2024}, and correlating strongly with their host galaxy stellar mass \citep[e.g.,][]{Sullivan2010,Ginolin_2024} and sSFR \citep[e.g.,][]{Sullivan2010,Nicolas_2021}, it is possible that one the two calibration/HF samples is predominantly composed of SNe from a specific subpopulation, as suggested by \cite{wojtak2025stretchstretchdustdust}.
 Improving thus the match in these property distributions between the calibration and HF samples could indeed influence the estimates of $H_{0}$ and $M_{B}$.
 The significant decrease in $\sigma_{\mathrm{int}}$ observed with improved matching of the subsamples properties further supports this interpretation.
 In fact, when performing the linear regression between these parameters and the one dimensional $p$-values obtained from comparing individually each of the $c$, $x_{1}$, $\log(M/M_{\odot})$, and $\log(\mathrm{sSFRyr})$ distributions of calibration vs HF samples, we find significant slopes ($>$ $3\sigma$) for $\log(M/M_{\odot})$ and $\log(\mathrm{sSFRyr})$.
 However, the most prominent relation arises for the $x_{1}$ distributions, with significances greater than $8\sigma$ in both cases.